 Access the best video tips, design hacks, and deals straight to your inbox.

 Step 4: Use Custom Warping to Finetune Your Design

 Save those changes to your top layer, then determine how much warping is left.
 From here you can go into the Edit > Transform > Warp again, then move the rest of the points in custom mode to make everything perfect.

 You might not get it right on your first try, but practice makes perfect.
 Browse our stock image library to search for images to practice with.
-And if you want to start with the watercolor pumpkin vector we used, you can purchase it in our Marketplace.
+And if you want to start with an illustrated pumpkin vector, you can find one here.